adonisjs/adonisjs.com/content/blog_posts/articles/hmr-in-adonisjs.md

 We're super excited about the addition of HMR in AdonisJS: we hardly need to reload the server now, we find ourselves having to reload it maybe something like 90% less often than before, which is a real time saver and a comfort in development.

-I hope you enjoy it as much as we do.
-We look forward to reading your feedback and hope you enjoy this feature as much as we do, and if you encounter any problems, don't hesitate to open an issue or come and discuss it on the [Discord](https://discord.gg/vDcEjq6).
+We are looking forward to read your feedback and hope you will enjoy this feature as much as we do, and if you encounter any problems, don't hesitate to open an issue or come and discuss it on the [Discord](https://discord.gg/vDcEjq6).